-NJ Cool is only available for existing commercial buildings with an occupancy class of Mercantile group M, Assembly group A-2, and Business group B (excluding Airport traffic control towers, civic administration, educational occupancies above the 12th grade, and post offices).
+NJ Cool is only available for existing commercial, industrial, and institutional buildings with an occupancy class of Mercantile group M, Assembly group A-2, and Business group or property classes 4A, 4B, 15A, 15B, 15C, 15D, 15E, or 15F.
 If you are interested in completing emissions reductions or energy efficient improvements for your home, please reach out to your local utility provider for other incentive and financing programs that may be relevant.